 Capability Assessment (outcome-Not capable)-The job seeker/participant is not capable of meeting their Requirements.
 Demerits will be reset to zero and they will return to the Green Zone.
+This could also occur where a participant discloses additional information affecting their ability to meet requirements.

 Capability Interview (reasons)-A Capability Interview will be triggered when: (i) a job seeker/participant accrues three Demerits in a six active month period; or (ii) a job seeker/participant does not attend or behave appropriately at a Job Interview, or fails to act on a Job Referral, and has not yet had a Capability Interview (i.e. they are fast-tracked).
-After a Capability Interview has been triggered, the Provider must book it to occur in the next two Business Days.
+After a Capability Interview has been triggered, the Provider must book it to occur in the next two Business

+Days.
 Where it cannot be booked within the next two Business Days due to job seeker/participant or external circumstances, the Provider must conduct it within the next 14 Business Days.